arvkevi/openhumansimputer/README.md

 Now you have worked through to create a working demo, and should understand roughly how the demo works, you are ready to customise the code to create your own Open Humans data source.
 Use the code you have in this repository as a template for your app.

 You are likely to want to start making changes in the `tasks.py` file, which is where much of the logic is stored.
-Instead of generating a dummy data file you will want to think about how to get your own data into the app, whether it is a previously downloaded file, which needs to be processed and/or vetted by the app, or you are working from an external api.
+Instead of generating a dummy data file you will want to think about how to get your own data into the app, whether it is a previously downloaded file, which needs to be processed and/or vetted by the app, or you are working from an external API.

 <<<<<<< HEAD
 Good luck, and please do [get in touch]((http://github.com/OpenHumans/oh-data-source-template/issues)) to ask questions, give suggestions, or join in with our [community chat](http://openhumans.slack.com!